(This post may contain affiliate links. Find more info in my disclaimer.)

 Read More: Things to do at Lake Skadar

-If you’ve seen stunning pictures of views over Kotor and looking down the length of the Bay of Kotor, they were most certainly taken from the road to Lovcen National Park.
+If you’ve seen stunning pictures of views over Kotor and looking down the length of the Bay of Kotor, they were probably taken from the road to Lovćen National Park.

-From Kotor there’s a serpentine road with 25 hairpin turns that leads you up towards Njegusi and Mount Lovcen.
+From Kotor there’s a serpentine road with 25 hairpin turns that leads you up towards Njeguši village and Mount Lovćen.
+This is where you'll get these incredible views.

-This makes for a great day trip.
-You can head up here, stop at Njegusi, the home of Montenegrin prosciutto and continue on to Lovcen National Park.
-At the top you can visit the mausoleum of Montenegro’s favourite son – Petar Petrovic Njegos - and enjoy the mountain air at Ivanova Korita.
-You can even try your skills at Adventure Park, a set of high-ropes courses that’s suitable for everyone from 5 years old.
-To finish, you can either return to the coast via Cetinje or the same route you came by.
+Once you get to Lovćen National Park you can visit Petar Petrović Njegoš' mausoleum and have a picnic or barbecue in the mountain air at Ivanova Korita.
+You can even try your skills at the Adventure Park, a set of high-ropes courses that’s suitable for everyone from 5 years old.
+To finish, you can either return to the coast via Cetinje and Budva or back down the serpentine road.

-Next to Kotor, Perast is one of the major Montenegro attractions in the Bay of Kotor.
+Next to Kotor and Our Lady of the Rocks, Perast is one of the top Montenegro attractions in the Bay of Kotor.
 The pretty, stone town is right in the centre of the bay and is a must-see.

 Perast used to be the seat of the rulers of the Bay of Kotor.
 It’s seafront is wall-to-wall stone palaces that show the glory of a bygone era.
 All the buildings in the town are made of the original stone and this preservation has given the town UNESCO Heritage protection.

-The main attractions in Perast are the churches, the museum and twin island churches that lie just offshore.
-One of those is Our Lady of the Rocks and the other St George monastery.
+The main attractions in Perast are the churches, museum and twin island churches that lie just offshore.
+One of those is Our Lady of the Rocks and the other is St George monastery, which is off-limits to visitors.

 Read More: Perast